News and Technology

 - Once the adhesive is dry, we will fill in the joints with grout, and clean the area with a sponge and water.

-Installing a tile backsplash is a process with many potential pitfalls and problems, but with the help of one of our professionals, you can make sure the beauty, durability, and function of your tile backsplash is protected for the long run!
+Installing a tile backsplash is a process, but with the help of one of our professionals, you can make sure the beauty, durability, and function of your tile backsplash is protected for the long run.

 Our experts are waiting to guide you through the process, so be sure to check out our Kitchen & Bath Projects page and contact us now to begin!